MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-or-edit-model-driven-app-view.md

 ms.author: matp
 ms.reviewer: matp
 ---
-# Create and edit public model-driven app views
+# Create and edit public or system views

 Model-driven apps can contain a range of views, so that app users can see the most suitably presented and filtered version of the table that they are investigating.
 Views can be **Personal**, **System** or **Public**.